Warriors (novel series): Inspiration and origins

 The series first began when publisher HarperCollins asked Victoria Holmes to write a fantasy series about feral cats.
 Holmes was initially not enthusiastic, since she "couldn't imagine coming up with enough ideas".
 She worked with the concept, however, expanding the storyline with elements of war, politics, revenge, doomed love, and religious conflict.

 Although the original plan was for a stand-alone novel, enough material was created for several books, and the publisher decided on a six-volume series.
 The first volume, Into the Wild, was written by Kate Cary under the pseudonym "Erin Hunter" and was completed in about three months.
 Holmes then began to work behind the scenes, editing and supervising details.
 Cherith Baldry joined the team to write the third book, Forest of Secrets.
 Later, after she wrote the first Warriors field guide, Tui Sutherland became the fourth author to use the pseudonym Erin Hunter.

 The authors have named several other authors as sources of inspiration when writing the novels.
 In an online author chat, Cherith Baldry listed the authors that inspire her as including Tolkien, Ursula K. Le Guin, and Shakespeare.
 In the same chat, Victoria Holmes stated that Jacqueline Wilson, Kathy Reichs, and J. K. Rowling are some of the authors that inspire her.
 According to the official website, other authors who have inspired the writers include Enid Blyton, Lucy Daniels, Ellis Peters, Tess Gerritsen, Kate Ellis, Lisa Gardiner, and Meg Cabot.

 The authors have also mentioned several other sources of inspiration.
-The New Forest in southern England was the base for the forest where the original series took place.
+The New Forest in southern England was the basis for the forest where the series takes place.
 Other influential locations include Loch Lomond, as well as the Scottish Highlands.
 Nicholas Culpeper, a physician who used materials occurring in the natural world as medicine, also had an influence on the Warriors series.
-His book, Culpeper's Herbal, is used as a source by the authors for the many herbal remedies that the cats use in the books.
-In addition, the authors suggested that they may use some fan-created character names in future books.
+His book, Culpeper's Herbal, is used as a source by the authors for the many herbal remedies that the cats use.
 The film series Rambo has also been cited as a source of inspiration.